bnjsx/docs/flex.md

 # Bnjsx Flex Template Engine

 **Flex** is a dynamic, **component-based template engine** that lets you create reusable UI components with ease.
-It adapts to different data inputs, so each component renders uniquely based on the context, making your interface more txtible and responsive.
+It adapts to different data inputs, so each component renders uniquely based on the context, making your interface more flexible and responsive.

 **Why Use It?**
 Use Flex to streamline your development with clean, modular, and reusable components that scale with your project.
 It simplifies dynamic content rendering and reduces the complexity of building responsive, data-driven UIs.